 General Policies and Information:

 When you arrive at the Academy building, please go through the back door and stop at the front table with the red table cloth to fill out your paper registration.
-We ask that parents and students over the age of 18 are required to fill out and sign the Academy Contract and a paper registration once at the audition to the best of their ability, even if you have already completed an online registration.
+We ask that parents/ guardians and students over the age of 18 are required to fill out and sign the Academy Contract and a paper registration once at the audition to the best of their ability, even if you have already completed an online registration.
 The registration form is extremely detailed and will ask about your schedule.
 If you are unsure about certain days of the week or specific dates, note that on the form and e-mail email@example.com when you have confirmed those days and dates.

-There is a $10.00 audition fee.
+There is typically a $10.00 audition fee.
 We accept cash, all major credit cards, and checks made out to Kidz Konnection.

 You may be given one or more short scenes and asked to read them over.
 Miss Laura or Miss Maria will call in single students or groups of students at a time when they are ready and the student will complete his or her audition.
 Parents are not permitted to watch their children audition because it can distract children or make them more nervous.

 Auditions are generally 30 minutes, but may run over if we would like to see more from certain students.
 Parents may wait quietly downstairs in our lounge or stop by any of the local restaurants within a 1/4 – 1/2 mile radius, such as Blend, Chips Pub III, Chester’s BBQ, The Coffee Break, Grand Apizza, Saldamarco’s, Hanami, or Palmiere’s.
 If a student would like to stay in the studio past their audition slot, we may or may not have them read with other students that audition, but the student is expected to behave appropriately and professionally while in the building during auditions, even if he or she is not being asked to perform anything.